ArshiaYousefnia/GopherGuardian/README.md

-# GOPHERGUARDIAN
+# GopherGuardian

 Gopher Guardian is a simple monitoring tool written in go

 HTTP and TCP protocols are supported.
 Each endpoint is checked in a cycle and downtimes and delays are detected.

 On detection of a down endpoint, alert is sent.
-Normal delay metrcis are also logged to provide easier monitoring
+Normal delay metrcis are also logged to provide easier monitoring.

+Currently only Telegram Bot is supported for Alerting.

 ## Install and Build
 ```shell